SteveJustin1963/tec-MINT/MINT2 Manual.md

 - if a variable is updated eg a b + and you want to store it, you cannot use ! on its own it must be with a variable, ie b!

 - Z is reserved for interrupt calls.
 You write your interrupt routine under this function.
+- do not enter a space between `:` and the function letter, otherwise fails
  - eg :R 1 2 + . ;
-- do not enter a space between `:` and the function letter
 - this means we define a function with : and end with ;
 - also
 - Comments can only go at end of line after `;` but is better to place on the next line on its own